toaderflorin/florintoader/_drafts/2017-08-30-gauge-symmetries.markdown

 ---
 layout: post
-title:  "Symmmetries ARE The Laws Of Physics"
+title:  "God's Not An Accountant"
-description: "When I was trying to learn guitar, the first thing that I learned was the scales.
-You know, to play solos like Jimi or Slash, and the first one I picked up was the A minor scale..."
+description: "The normal rules of physics don't apply to the quantum world, but if you're reading this, I guess you already knew that.
+One example of this is particles going through small potential barriers without having the energy to do so, like in this example..."
 date: 2017-08-30-energy 11:13:11 +0300
 categories: jekyll update
 ---
-The normal rules of physics don't apply to the quantum world, but I guess you already knew that.
+More like a reckless dice player instead, but let's not get ahead of ourselves.
+You see, the normal rules of physics don't apply to the quantum world, but if you're reading this, I guess you already knew that.
 One example of this is particles going through small potential barriers without having the energy to do so, like in this example.

 <iframe width="740" height="415" src="https://www.youtube.com/embed/K64Tv2mK5h4" frameborder="0" allowfullscreen></iframe>

 <br />
-The wave function of the particle hitting the obstacle looks like this:
+The wave function of the particle hitting the obstacle looks the one in the picture below.
+As you can see, most of the wave reflects back, but a part of it goes through, so there is a *probability* the particle crosses the barrier.

 ![image-title-here](/images/tunneling.gif){:class="img-responsive"}

-As you can see, most of the wave reflects back, but a part of it goes through, so there is a *probability* the particle crosses the barrier.
+Particles care about energy but only somewhat... and nature seems pretty forgiving in what it lets the particles do and don't do.
 But what would you say if I would tell you that there isn’t such a thing as energy conservation?
-Actually, energy isn’t a real physical thing, it’s a mathematical gimmick.
-It's actually a byproduct of the *T  symmetry* of the laws of physics; we'll get to that in a bit.

-### A Primer On Calculus ###
+### Just What Is Energy?
+First, A Primer On Calculus... ###
-Here’s the deal: when Newton figured out the moon orbiting around the Earth, and objects falling on Earth have the same cause, he didn’t have a computer to do computations with, so he invented calculus — which is just derivatives and integrals.
+When Newton figured out the moon orbiting around the Earth, and objects falling on Earth have the same cause, he didn’t have a computer to do computations with, so he invented calculus — which is just derivatives and integrals.

 ![image-title-here](/images/derint.gif){:class="img-responsive"}